kluo/edx-documentation/en_us/release_notes/source/insights/index.rst

 ####################################

 ******************
-January 22, 2015
+January 28, 2015
 ******************

-The student engagement data computed for edX Insights is now updated as soon as weekly computations are complete.
+The learner engagement data computed for edX Insights is now updated as soon as weekly computations are complete.
 Previously, updates were delayed by as much as 24 hours.
 (AN-4150)